 Recreation

 Outdoor lovers head northeast of Cambridge to enjoy the largest state park in Ohio.
 Salt Fork State Park spans an impressive 20,000 acres, and includes a 148 room lodge, 54 family cottages, and a 3,000 acre lake for water recreation.
-If water sports are your fancy, there is also Seneca Lake, one of 10 lakes in the Muskingum Watershed District.
+Meanwhile, about 12 miles southeast of Cambridge is Seneca Lake, the largest of the Muskingum Watershed Conservancy District’s lakes.
+Visitors and campers enjoy boating and fishing at this popular 3,500 acre lake.
+Seneca Lake Park offers a retreat for camping or swimming with planned activities every weekend throughout the summer.

 Cambridge is proud of its two theatrical enterprises, The Living Word outdoor drama, portraying the passion of Christ, and the Cambridge Performing Arts Center, featuring local talent productions.